nicwest/QQ.vim/README.md

 the variable is stored in the history this should be useful for sensitive information.

+`URL-PARAM: :<url parameter name>: <url parameter value>`

+URL parameter, this option will add GET parameters to a URL, e.g.
+`:test: foobar` will append `?test=foobar` to the end of the given URL

 `METHOD: <method>`

 Request method, any method should be acceptable here but may be limited by your